 Around the world, big cats are among the most recognized and admired animals, at the top of the food chain.
-Yet all seven species are listed as Threatened or Near Threatened on the IUCN Red List, with the tiger and snow leopard categorized as Endangered.
+Yet all seven species are listed as Threatened or Near Threatened on the IUCN Red List, with the tiger categorized as Endangered.
 WCS is in a unique position to help—we work to conserve all seven.

 In addition to habitat degradation and loss of prey, many of these iconic predators are hunted directly for their fur, bones, or other body parts.
 They are also threatened by conflicts with people—their need for space leads them to range outside protected areas and to become a real or perceived threat to local people and their livestock.